+Therapist: Client: Date:

+Tape ID#: Rater: Date:

+Session#: ÿ Videotape ÿ Audiotape ÿ ÿ Transcript ÿ Live ( Observation

+DIRECTIONS: For each time, assess the therapist on a scale from 0 to 6, and record the rating on the line next to the item number.
+Descriptions are provided for even-numbered scale points.
+If you believe the therapist falls between two of the descriptors, select the intervening odd number (1, 3, 5).
+For example, if the therapist set a very good agenda but did not establish priorities, assign a rating of a 5 rather than a 4 or 6.

+Poor Barely Adequate Mediocre Satisfactory Good Very Good Excellent

+If the descriptions for a given item occasionally do not seem to apply to the session you are rating, feel free to disregard them and use the more general scale below:

+Please do not leave any item blank.
+For all items, focus on the skill of the therapist, taking into account how difficult the patient seems to be.

+Part I. GENERAL THERAPEUTIC SKILLS

+\\\1.
+AGENDA

-Therapist: Client: Client: Date: Tape ID#: Rater: Rater: Date: Sessio n#: □ Video otape 🗆 Aud diotape □ Trans cript □ Liv e Observation the lin you be numbe TIONS: For each time, e next to the item nun elieve the therapist fall er (1, 3, 5).
-For exampies, assign a rating of a nber.
-Descri s between to le, if the the ptions are provice wo of the descripe rapist set a very led for ever otors, select n-numbered scal the intervening e points.
-If odd 0 1 2 3 4 5 6 Poor Barely Adequate Mediocre Satisfactory Good Very Good Excellent descriptions for a giver feel free to disregard · • ou are do not leave any item nt how difficult the pat n the skill o f the therapist, t aking into Part I. GENERAL TH HERAPEL JTIC SKILLS 1.
-AGENDA 0 Therapist did not set agenda.
-2 Therapist set agenda that was vague or incomplete.
-4 Therapist worked with patient to set a mutually satisfactory agenda that included specific target problems (e.g., anxiety at work, dissatisfaction with marriage.)
-6 Therapist worked wit •
+- 0 Therapist did not set agenda. - 2 Therapist set agenda that was vague or incomplete. - 4 Therapist worked with patient to set a mutually satisfactory agenda that included specific target problems (e.g., anxiety at work, dissatisfaction with marriage.) - 6 Therapist worked with patient to set an appropriate agenda with target problems, suitable for the available time.
+Established priorities and then followed agenda.

+\\\2.
 FEEDBACK

-- O Therapist did not ask for feedback to determine patient's understanding of, or response to, the session. - Therapist elicited some feedback from the patient, but did not ask enough questions to be sure the patient understood the therapist's line of reasoning during the session or to ascertain whether the patient was satisfied with the session. - Therapist asked enough questions to be sure that the patient understood the therapist's line of reasoning throughout the session and to determine the patient's reactions to the session.
-The therapist adjusted his/her behavior in response to the feedback, when appropriate. - Therapist was especially adept at eliciting and responding to verbal and non-verbal feedback throughout the session (e.g., elicited reactions to session, regularly checked for understanding, helped summarize main points at end of session.
+- 0 Therapist did not ask for feedback to determine patient's understanding of, or response to, the session. - 2 Therapist elicited some feedback from the patient, but did not ask enough questions to be sure the patient understood the therapist's line of reasoning during the session or to ascertain whether the patient was satisfied with the session. - 4 Therapist asked enough questions to be sure that the patient understood the therapist's line of reasoning throughout the session and to determine the patient's reactions to the session.
+The therapist adjusted his/her behavior in response to the feedback, when appropriate. - 6 Therapist was especially adept at eliciting and responding to verbal and non-verbal feedback throughout the session (e.g., elicited reactions to session, regularly checked for understanding, helped summarize main points at end of session.

-3. UNDERSTANDING
+\\\\3.
+UNDERSTANDING

-- O Therapist repeatedly failed to understand what the patient explicitly said and thus consistently missed the point.
-Poor empathic skills. - Therapist was usually able to reflect or rephrase what the patient explicitly said, but repeatedly failed to respond to more subtle communication.
-Limited ability to listen and empathize. - Therapist generally seemed to grasp the patient's "internal reality" as reflected by both what the patient explicitly said and what the patient communicated in more subtle ways.
-Good ability to listen and empathize. - Therapist seemed to understand the patient's "internal reality" thoroughly and was adept at communicating this understanding through appropriate verbal and non-verbal responses to the patient (e.g., the tone of the therapist's response conveyed a sympathetic understanding of the client's "message").
+- 0 Therapist repeatedly failed to understand what the patient explicitly said and thus consistently missed the point.
+Poor empathic skills. - 2 Therapist was usually able to reflect or rephrase what the patient explicitly said, but repeatedly failed to respond to more subtle communication.
+Limited ability to listen and empathize. - 4 Therapist generally seemed to grasp the patient's "internal reality" as reflected by both what the patient explicitly said and what the patient communicated in more subtle ways.
+Good ability to listen and empathize. - 6 Therapist seemed to understand the patient's "internal reality" thoroughly and was adept at communicating this understanding through appropriate verbal and non-verbal responses to the patient (e.g., the tone of the therapist's response conveyed a sympathetic understanding of the client's "message").
 Excellent listening and empathic skills.

-4. INTERPERSONAL EFFECTIVENESS
+\\\\4.
+INTERPERSONAL EFFECTIVENESS

-- Therapist had poor interpersonal skills.
-Seemed hostile, demeaning, or in some other way destructive to the patient. - Therapist did not seem destructive, but had significant interpersonal problems.
+- 0 Therapist had poor interpersonal skills.
+Seemed hostile, demeaning, or in some other way destructive to the patient. - 2 Therapist did not seem destructive, but had significant interpersonal problems.
 At times, therapist appeared unnecessarily impatient, aloof, insincere or had difficulty conveying confidence and competence. - 4 Therapist displayed a satisfactory degree of warmth, concern, confidence, genuineness, and professionalism.
-No significant interpersonal problems. - Therapist displayed optimal levels of warmth, concern, confidence, genuineness, and professionalism, appropriate for this particular patient in this session.
+No significant interpersonal problems. - 6 Therapist displayed optimal levels of warmth, concern, confidence, genuineness, and professionalism, appropriate for this particular patient in this session.